KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 ## Toggling The Menu

-We're almost done, all we have to do is to deal with the toggling.
-We could use a CSS hack for this but this is not the point so we'll just use a tiny bit of JavaScript.
+We’re almost done, all we have to do is to deal with the toggling.
+We could use a CSS hack for this but this is not the point so we’ll just use a tiny bit of JavaScript.

 So we set the `max-height` of the navigation to `0` in order to initially hide it, and add a `transition` so when we toggle the class `.show` the menu will appear to slide in from the top, pretty basic mobile menu stuff.